vuejs/apollo/packages/docs/migration/whats-changed.md

 # What's changed in v5

 This page is a high-level reference of what changed between Vue Apollo v4 and v5.
 For a step-by-step walkthrough, see the [Migration guide](/migration/guide).
 For the compatibility layer that smooths the transition, see [Compat layer](/migration/compat).
+If your app uses `<ApolloQuery>` and friends, see [Migrating v4 components](/migration/components).

 ## Why v5